Set up a Palworld Dedicated Server Fast – 10 Powerful Steps!

 Installing Steam and SteamCMD

 You’ll need one of two tools to install the Palworld server.
 Both are from Valve, and they’re used to pull the game server files from Steam’s backend.
-Which one you use depends on how you’re hosting.
+Which one you apply, is determined by your hosting.

-• Steam Client: If you’re on Windows and already have Steam installed, you can use it to download and manage the Palworld server through the normal interface.
+• Steam Client: You can use Steam to download and manage the Palworld server using the standard interface in case you are on windows and have Steam installed.
 This is easier for beginners and works fine on personal PCs.
 It’s point-and-click.
 Just install it like any other Steam game.

 Set Up SteamCMD on Windows